 Hormonal imbalance can affect every system in your body so the symptoms are often seemingly unrelated.
 Symptoms may include everything from hair loss, dry skin, fatigue, depression and anxiety, to menstrual problems such as heavy periods, cyclical migraines and cramping.

-Our next topic will focus on hormonal imbalance and allergies.
 While this connection may not at first be apparent, the onset of allergies is a common symptom that many women experience gradually after childbirth.
 While you’ve been busy achieving milestones in your life, the symptoms of seasonal allergies may be increasing over the years as well.

 Do you have symptoms of hormone imbalance?

 Take our symptom checker to find out if you are experiencing symptoms that could be caused by hormone decline and imbalance.